 Live and Learn in Alaska Initiative

-Starting in the fall of 2022, students who live in the Anchorage campus’s residential community will pay the equivalent of in-state tuition for both online and in-person courses as part of UAA’s Live and Learn in Alaska initiative.
+The Department of Residence Life is thrilled to announce that students who live in the Anchorage campus’s residential community will pay the equivalent of in-state tuition for both online and in-person courses taught through UAA as part of the Live and Learn in Alaska initiative.
 That is a savings of up to $566 per credit with the added benefits that come with being a part of this academically-focused and supportive community set in the beauty of the State of Alaska.

 Type of Charge |